eisl-nctu/aquila/hw/readme.md

 <<Vivado Installation directory>>/bin/vivado -mode batch -source build.tcl
 ```

 The created project workspace will be in the directory aquila_soc/.
+The user IP repository that contains the Aquila core will also be "copied" into this directory.
+Therefore, your modifications to the Aquila IP source code will be local to your project.

-Note that, the tcl script, build.tcl, for project creation was exported from Vivado 2020.2.
-We have tested the script up to Vivado 2022.1.
+Note that, the tcl script, build.tcl, for project creation have tested using Vivado 2022.1.